In this section:

 After the FDA has had 30 days to review (as further discussed in FDA Review), Sentinel Collaborators are encouraged to present and publish results that do not include Non-Public or Confidential Information as defined in Confidentiality.
 Collaborators must inform the SOC and the FDA when a manuscript or other written material is published and furnish a copy of it as finally published to the SOC.
 Collaborators are required to provide the SOC with links to publications, presentations, and related materials for posting on the Sentinel website.

-Collaborators who choose to submit results of completed protocols for publication or presentation in public forums must first satisfy Sentinel standard data checks and evaluations, as determined by the Scientific Systems Division.
+Collaborators who choose to submit results of completed protocols for publication or presentation in public forums must first satisfy Sentinel standard data checks and evaluations, as determined by the Infrastructure Division.

 Workgroup participants identify potential publications and presentations and assign authorship roles among themselves.
 Ideally, this will occur early during the collaboration before analyses occur.
 Sentinel authorship guidelines are defined by the Uniform Requirements for Manuscripts Submitted to Biomedical Journals.
 Participants may include FDA staff members, who are required to adhere to FDA policies regarding authorship.